asiekierka/swanshell/docs/content/user/witch.md

 | Compatibility | 99.9% | 95% | 95% |
 | Serial communication interface | EXT | EXT | USB |
 | Flash write slowdowns | Yes | Yes | No |

-### Managing cartridge images

-Managing cartridge images is done in the *Tools -> Witch* menu:

-- *Replace BIOS*: upgrade/downgrade the BIOS on the selected cartridge image.
-- *Replace OS*: upgrade/downgrade the OS on the selected cartridge image.
-- *Create image*: creates a new WW cartridge image (requires a copy of the BIOS and OS).
-- *Extract BIOS/OS*: extract BIOS/OS data from the selected cartridge image, which can be used when replacing them in other images or creating new ones.

 ## Limitations